ganrad/openai-api-router/README.md

    Review the OpenAI API response and log lines output by the gateway server in the respective terminal windows.

+   > [!TIP]
-   **NOTE**: You can update and use the shell script `./tests/test-oai-api-gateway.sh` with sample data to test how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
+   > You can update and use the shell script `./tests/test-oai-api-gateway.sh` with sample data to test how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.

 **IMPORTANT**: